grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/300 Analyze results.md

 ## Organize requests in groups

 You can also organize your test logic into [Groups](/using-k6/tags-and-groups#groups).
-Test logic inside a `group` tags to all requests and metrics within its block.
+Test logic inside a `group` tags all requests and metrics within its block.
 Groups can help you organize the test as a series of logical transactions or blocks.

 ### Context: a new test to group test logic